Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.md

 + consider and look into replacing var with let for variable declaration - Will stick with my var, since I am basing my project on EcmaScript 5 at this time and let seem to be part of ES6
 + Considered loading JS files via Require, found this to be too much of a hassle for this particular project (lack of time to invest figuring it all out and making it efficient)
 + Application is prepared to give punishment for chat spamming , but chosen not to implement due to not wanting to punish my visitors for now.
++ Also explored implementing Artificial Intelligence to be an option users could choose to play against, although this kind of would defeat the entire purpose of my application to have it be Multiplayer - but I also understand the appeal of having it since otherwise people may risk wait times etc. in lack of page visitors- that is unless they bring their own friends :) Another thing that made me choose NOT to have AI was the fact that (e.g. minimax AI), always Won or made the game into draw, which would be quite tiresome.
++ Validate code using JSLint/ESLint (have not done this from the start of the project, which in retrospect I should've - so chosen it was too late now, but know for future projects to use these during development much more frequently and vigilant)

 --------------------------